*Note: this post contains affiliate links

 First off, the point of the working holiday visa is to give you the opportunity to travel around Australia and support yourself as you do it.
 You don’t have to have a trust fund or even that much money, just an understanding that you’ll have to find a job, or have enough money to buy a plane ticket home if that doesn’t happen.

-Also, because the purpose of the visa is to travel, see the country, and boost tourism, Australia only allows you to work at any given job for 6 months.
-That means you may want to think of two cities you’ll want to live and work in while you’re in Australia, or maybe just work for half the time that you’re there.
+Also, because the purpose of the visa is to travel, see the country, and boost tourism, Australia only allows you to work at any given job for 6 months at a time.
+That means you may want to think of two cities to live and work in while you’re in Australia, or maybe just getting a job in Australia for half of the time you’re there.

 I was fortunate enough to have an American friend of my brother’s, who had already been living in Australia for years, show me the ropes of Australian life when I first arrived in Melbourne.

 To be honest, I didn’t even think about most of these things before I arrived.
 It was nice having an American expat walk me through each of these steps to help set up my life in Australia.
-Most people won’t have that though, so instead, I give you this checklist to tick off.
+Many of you might not have a have friend of a friend or a list of Americans living in Australia already though, so instead, I give you this checklist to tick off.

 Figure out where you want to live – you don’t have to do this right away, hostel life is a great starting point to make new friends and figure out your game plan.
 It’s also a safe bet in case you aren’t able to find a job and need to head home without any responsibilities like a sublease.